There are at least two bands known to use this name.

 1) An experimental brutal death metal band from Warwickshire, United Kingdom.
 (1998-Present)

 2) A traditional English folk band from Northamptonshire, United Kingdom.
 (1974-1996)

-1) Mithras, the extreme metal band:
+1) Mithras, the experimental brutal death metal band:

 Open your eyes… Awaken your senses… Gaze carefully upon a bleak dimension of blastbeats, savage frequencies and shattering vocal expulsions.
 Enter the domain of Mithras, one of the UK's most uncompromising and extreme bands to date.